Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 # OrangeFox-Recovery-Flags
 "https://gitlab.com/OrangeFox/vendor/recovery/-/blob/fox_12.1/orangefox_build_vars.txt"
 ```
  Custom build VARs for the OrangeFox Recovery, fox_12.1 branch
  These build vars should be declared - in a shell script (eg, in "vendorsetup.sh"), or at the command line - before building
+ All build vars beginning with "FOX_" *must* be exported as environment variables in vendorsetup.sh, or at the command line
+ The build vars beginning with "OF_" can be exported in vendorsetup.sh, or can be declared in a device tree make (ie, ".mk") file
  Copyright (C) 2019-2025 OrangeFox Recovery Project
-Date: 1 December 2025
+ Date: 11 December 2025
 ```
 #
 ```